 Another beach that's a great stop in the area is Djupalonssandur.
 This black beach sits in an arch-shaped bay and was the final resting place of an English trawler in 1978.
 The remains of the ship are still scattered on the shore today.

 Today could also give you the chance to get closer to sea life.
 From Snaefellsnes, you can choose to take a whale watching tour.
-You will board a boat and head out into the northern waters in search of these giant, friendly sea mammals.
+You will board a boat and head out into the northern waters, searching for these giant, friendly sea mammals.

-Once you have taken in the mesmerising sights of Snaefellsnes, it will be time to head to your accommodation in Reykjavik for one final night.
+Once you have taken in the mesmerizing sights of Snaefellsnes, it will be time to head to your accommodation in Reykjavik for one final night.
 Be sure to check the Aurora forecast.

 It's your last day in Iceland.
 If you have an earlier flight, you can head straight to the airport in your car at your own pace.
 If you have a later flight, there's still a lot of things you can do before you say goodbye.